Intel Inspector distinguishes among Memory leak, Memory not deallocated, and Memory growth problem types in the following manner:

 To Do This

-Review memory growth.
+Review the detected memory leaks.

 Repeat step 2.